-I spent most of last night listening to music through a different set of tubes in the Eklipse.
-These tubes are NOS CV491/Ecc82 Mullard military
+Just spent most of last night listening to music through a different set of 12AU7 tubes in the Eklipse.
+This tubes are CV491/ECC82 Mullard made longplate

 23 responses Add your response

 Just had over one of my dearest audiophile friends to hear how the system sounded with the Eklipse replacing my old linestage.
 After listening his first excited remark was, " this preamp has the greatest sense of image palpabilty I have ever heard.
 It was like I could feel the players in the room.
 Wow!"
 Of course its always pleasing if one of your trusted golden eared audiophile friends is thrilled with the sonic performance of your new piece of gear.